-Separate from a regular risk assessment, this document is to share with you what we are doing to ensure that you can attend Develop and other future events without safety concerns.
+Separate from what a standard risk assessment does, this document is to share with you what we are doing to ensure that you can attend [Your Event Name] without safety concerns.
 This will consider some of the more human-related risks that come from attending events, be they accidental or intentional.